Chase Elliott: 2026

+Elliott began the 2026 season with a fourth place finish at the 2026 Daytona 500.
+During the regular season, he scored wins at Martinsville and Texas.

 Other racing

 In 2021, Elliott made his debut in the 24 Hours of Daytona, driving the No. 31 Cadillac for Action Express Racing alongside Mike Conway, Pipo Derani, and Felipe Nasr.
 Despite starting on the pole, the car faced multiple mechanical issues, leaving Elliott to complete a stint while the team was 22 laps behind the leader.
 The race ended prematurely for the team with four hours remaining due to a gear failure.

 Elliott has competed in the Superstar Racing Experience (SRX) twice.
 In the 2021 season finale at Nashville Fairgrounds Speedway, he started fourth and battled his father, Bill, throughout the second half of the race before passing him to secure the victory.
 This marked the second time the father-son duo raced against each other, the first being a late model race at South Alabama Speedway in 2013.
 In the 2022 season finale at Sharon Speedway, Elliott won his second heat race and went on to claim victory in the main event after a duel with Tony Stewart.